django/asgiref/specs/www.rst

   (present in HTTP/2 and HTTP/3) must not be present.

-Receive
+Receive - ``receive`` event
-'''''''
+'''''''''''''''''''''''''''

-Sent when a data message is received from the client.
+Sent to the application when a data message is received from the client.

 Keys: